B3Kay/benjaminkarlsson.com/src/projects/buffet-diet.md

 ### Introduction

-I've been trying out all kinds of diets, low carb, keto, vegan, body builder diet and carnivore.
-My problem was always that you never get what you desire in a normal restaurant, so I started going to buffets where I can fullfill any special dietary needs.
+I've tried all kinds of diets: low-carb, keto, vegan, bodybuilder diets, and even carnivore.
+My main issue has always been that typical restaurants don’t cater well to these specific dietary needs.
+To get around this, I started going to buffets, where I could fulfill any dietary preference.

 The only problem was finding them.

-They can be hard to find so, I do what a problem solver do the best.
+Buffets can be hard to locate, so I decided to solve this problem myself.

-I solve the problem.

-I started building a platform to review and find buffets nearby you, tailored to your special needs.
-Google maps and other providers does not fullfill the dietary needs of modern diets.
+I began building a platform to help people find and review buffets nearby, tailored to their dietary needs.
+Google Maps and other platforms don’t adequately serve the dietary needs of modern lifestyles.

-This is a opinonated page for finding reviewed buffets.
+This is an opinionated page focused on finding reviewed buffets for specific diets.

 ## Technologies Used
 TypeScript, CSS, HTML, Node.JS, Next.JS, Tailwind CSS, shadcnui, Radix UI, Framer Motion, pocketbase